 The Galactic Adventures of Jack and Stella.

-the University of Wisconsin-Eau Claire, McKitterick studied science fiction writing and literature with
+school in the wilds of Montana, then began studying science fiction writing and literature

-James Gunn, Frederik Pohl, and other guests of the Center at the University of Kansas, where
+authors and editors during the Gunn Center's summer program at the University of Kansas, where

-Gunn afterward.
-After working for gaming and tech
+afterward.
+Upon graduation, he worked for gaming and tech companies in the

-Institute - he returned to KU full-time to teach SF and writing, and to
+In 2002, he returned to KU to teach SF and writing full-time, and to direct the

 Read more about McKitterick here, or check out his personal website here.